Combine Qualifying Bills Into One Lower Monthly Payment

 MissouriDebtRelief.org is a free resource where residents may find help through free do-it-yourself tools.
 In addition, residents may request a free evaluation and savings analysis to find out which of their bills are eligible for assistance.

 Many residents who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to personal bankruptcy.
 Like so many others across the country, many residents of Missouri find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
 Luckily, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
-These debt relief options typically include debt consolidation, debt management via credit counseling, debt settlement, or even bankruptcy.
+These debt relief options typically include debt consolidation, debt management via credit counseling, debt resolution, or even bankruptcy.

 Also known as a "debt management plan" or DMP, debt consolidation is coordinated with the help of a debt counselor or credit counselor.
 Debt consolidation typically can help consumers with high interest debts spread across multiple credit cards by combining or "consolidating" those debts into a single, more workable payment plan made to a credit counseling agency.